Photo courtesy of Flickr user Steve Winton

 I tried to explain this to Charlie, but he wasn’t listening.
 “You ever seen this before?” he asked.
 He passed me a tabloid called Just Busted.
 “It’s wild.”

 Just Busted is a publication that prints mugshots of everyone arrested in the area each month.
 It’s like Us Weekly but for drunk drivers instead of celebrities with strollers.
-The first pages of each issue have about 16 pictures—these are the lesser offenses (domestic disturbances, DUIs, assaults) that are common fare for many small towns.
-As I flipped through the issue, I noticed the mugshots got bigger and the crimes more troubling—or, as Charlie put it, “more awesome!”
+The first pages of each issue have about 16 pictures – these are the lesser offences (domestic disturbances, DUIs, assaults) that are common fare for many small towns.
+As I flipped through the issue, I noticed the mugshots got bigger and the crimes more troubling – or, as Charlie put it, “more awesome!”

-After a few minutes, I realized that Just Busted also published each suspect’s full name and home address.
+After a few minutes, I realised that Just Busted also published each suspect’s full name and home address.
 “How is this allowed?”
 I asked Charlie.
 Then I froze.
-On the last page, next to a picture of a man arrested for manslaughter, was my neighbor with the pink Crocs and gross finger.
+On the last page, next to a picture of a man arrested for manslaughter, was my neighbour with the pink Crocs and gross finger.
 His crime: aggravated child molestation.

 “Charlie,” I said, horrified, “this guy lives down the hall from me.
 That’s my address.”

 “This guy knows where I live!
 He touched my shoulder!”

 Charlie ripped the paper out of my hand.
 He laughed so hard, he could barely breathe.
 He grabbed his radio.
 “Everyone come to my office!” he shouted.
 “Dorris lives with a child molester!”

 Employees flooded into the office.
 Charlie cried with laughter.

 “It’s alleged,” I reminded everyone, aware that even at 19, my skinny, childish body was in my neighbour’s alleged molestation wheelhouse.